The mirroring principle has answers to your relationship challenges.

 You are likely to find that through your experiences you learnt that you should give up who you are in a relationship.
 You hold beliefs that:

-a) your needs,
+• your needs,

-c) opinions don’t matter.
+• opinions don’t matter.

-In alignment with your beliefs, you attract a partner who is likely to be:
+By contrast, you attract a partner who is likely to be:

-c) and need you to care for him/her.
+• needing you to care for him/her.

 You can see that in this equation both partners are expected to be imbalanced regarding receiving and giving love in a relationship.
 It is here where the paradox of relationships lies!